What is this subject about?

 Which courses might combine with this subject?

 3D Design can be combined with Fine Art, Fashion or the Art and Design BTEC National Diploma or the Extended Certificate.
 However you should be aware that there will be continual coursework throughout the year and you will need to manage your time accordingly.
-This combination will give you a strong portfolio for applications for Art Foundations or Design related degrees.
+This combination will give you a strong portfolio for applications for Art Foundation or Design related degrees.
 This course also combines well with Media and Business Studies for those wishing to progress to Design Management or Business.
 It can provide a creative and practical dimension to a science or humanities programme.

 What is the difference between 3D Design and BTEC Art and Design?

 3D Design is a focused 3D Design course which means that unlike the BTEC Art and Design course you will not do any fine art.
 However you will do some graphics and computer aided design work.
 In the first year you are set themed projects or given briefs to work to.
 In the second year emphasis is placed on individual design briefs.
 This means that you will be allowed to investigate architecture, engineering, product design, jewellery design, interior design, furniture design, or set design and develop a broad range of skills through coursework.
-The 3D course is 60% coursework and 40% practical examination with a supporting portfolio.
+The 3D course is 60% coursework and 40% practical assessment with a supporting portfolio.